jimothylacoste1996/nc-news-project/README.md

 </p>

 <p align="center">
     <b>This is a backend project building an API to access application data programmatically.
-It uses a PostgreSQL database and is interacted with using node-postgres.</b>
+It uses a PostgreSQL database and is interacted with using node-postgres.
+The intention here was to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.</b>
 </p>

 <h3>Minimum requirements</h3>